|

 SIDE

-If MIG Shielding Gas Waste is so Prevalent, Why Has My Shielding Gas
+BAR Why Has My Shielding Gas

 developed MIG and TIG shielding gas mixtures as part of our development

-you the main reasons shielding gas waste existed!
+defined the main reasons shielding gas waste existed!
 We knew it did, since when Argon

-was in short supply, as it was often at that time, the company would help
+was in short supply, as it often was at that time, the company would help

 inevitable flow restrictions that occur in the MIG gun cables, spatter in the gas